Nipaanda/Nipaanda.github.io/_blog/2024-12-25-squirrelforest.md

 It's Christmas day!
 My family and I went to a nearby forest.
 Colloquially it's called "squirrel forest", but since it's winter they are all sleeping for most of the day.
 <br>
 <br>
-Nevertheless, the sun shining through the trees made for a beautiful screnery.
+Nevertheless, the sun shining through the trees made for a beautiful scenery.
 <br>
 <br>
 <small>_Clicking on the images opens the album with high resolution pictures._ 😁</small>